fatima3558/sei-tic-tac-toe/plan.md

 ## The Assignment

-For & Clone this repo.
+Fork & Clone this repo.
 Open this file in your text editor and fill in the sections below.
 When you're done, make a pull request!

-### 1. Make a To-Do list
+### Part 1: Make a To-Do list

-Write out a list of all the things you need to do to code this game.
+Write out a list of *all* the things you need to do to code this game.
 This can be as detailed or high-level, though we recommend the former.
-This is your first time planning an app, so just have fun and just see what you can come up with!
+This is your first time planning an app, so just have fun and just see what you can come up with.
+There's no right way.

 ---